David C. Kirkpatrick: Political career

 Kirkpatrick was elected to the Oklahoma House of Representatives in 1914 as a Socialist.
 After losing re-election in 1916, Kirkpatrick ran as the Socialist nominee for an Oklahoma Senate district.
 He later ran for an Oklahoma House of Representatives seat in Dewey County under the Farmer-Labor Party in 1924.

 Death

-Kirkpatrick died on November 7, 1941 and he is buried in Brumfield Cemetery in Seiling, Oklahoma.
+Kirkpatrick died on November 7, 1941, at the age of 89, and he is buried in Brumfield Cemetery in Seiling, Oklahoma.